 With a specific focus on reentry services for inmates, San Diego County's East Mesa Reentry Facility (EMRF) is one of seven adult correctional facilities operated by the County Sheriff's Department.
 Located in the city of San Diego, CA, the East Mesa Jail is a 900-bed, medium-security facility housing men detained and sentenced for California misdemeanor and felony crimes.

 The East Mesa Reentry Facility is in the South San Diego/Otay Mesa area, about 11 miles from the national border.
 The address and phone number are:

 Information of interest to friends/family members of individuals incarcerated in the East Mesa San Diego Jail is provided below.
 The California criminal defense lawyers team offers important data on the following key topics:

-- 8. Alternative Incarceration Opportunities
+- 8. Are there Alternative Incarceration Opportunities?

 - 9. Criminal Defense Help

 1. How do I search for an inmate in San Diego County?

 If you believe your friend or loved one has been arrested in San Diego County, you can use the Sheriff's Department Who's in Jail” web link to conduct an inmate search.
 Those in custody will be identified by their date of birth, height/weight, and other personal characteristics.